mzattera/v4j/docs/005/index.md

 - 27'743 tokens (88.6% of total), corresponding to 2'820 different terms (55.2% of total), can be decomposed in slots accordingly to the above rules.
 I will call these tokens "**regular**".

-- 2'956 tokens (9.4% of total), corresponding to 1'856 different terms (36.4% of total), can be divided in two parts, each composed by at least two Voynich characters, where each of these parts is a regular term.
+- 2'956 tokens (9.4% of total), corresponding to 1'856 different terms (36.4% of total), can be divided in two parts, each composed by at least two Voynich glyphs, where each of these parts is a regular term.
 I will call these tokens "**separable**".

   Moreover, we can see that for 1'379 separable terms (74.3% of total separable terms) their constituent parts appear as tokens in the text at least as often the whole